Emily-art3/code-challenge-3/README.md

    details with the new movie's details.
 Note that you may have to make an additional GET request to access the movie's details.

+# Flatadango

+Flatadango is a web app that allows users to purchase movie tickets from the Flatiron Movie Theater.

+## Features:
+- View movie details (poster, title, runtime, showtime, and available tickets).
+- Purchase tickets and update the server with the new number of available tickets.
+- View a menu of all movies available.
+- Delete a movie from the list.

+## Deployment:
+You can view the live app [here]
+.

+## License:
+This project is licensed under the MIT License.